-The museum is only open to the public from 11 a.m. to 3 p.m. each Saturday, but they will work with groups to schedule tours by appointment during the week.
+The museum is only open to the public from 11 a.m. to 3 p.m. each Friday and Saturday, but they will work with groups to schedule tours by appointment during the week.
 You can call the museum at (317) 718-7060 to schedule a tour or for more information.

 Another great spot for living history is the 1883 One Room Schoolhouse in Pittsboro.
 This attraction offers a completely immersive experience where children learn what life was like in an old one room school on a typical day in 1892, complete with a schoolmaster or schoolmarm!

 This is a true step back into history where both kids and adults can take on the persona of a person in that class and learn so much about an earlier time.
 Like the museum, the schoolhouse is available for groups by appointment.
 It is not open to the public.
 For more information or to schedule a visit, call (317) 994-4105.

 Science and Nature